 Neck Pain is a common problem that severely impacts the quality of your life.
 It can limit your ability to be active.
 It can cause you to miss work.
 Many different causes may lead to pain in your neck.
-Let’s explore the curvature of the cervical spine to better understand neck pain.
+Let’s explore the curvature of the cervical spine to better understand where neck pain begins.
 Your cervical spine is made up of seven cervical vertebrae.
 Between these vertebrae are discs.
 They cushion your bones and allow your neck to bend and twist.

 Symptoms of Degenerative Disc Disease

-The spine protects you spinal cord, which travels through a space called the spinal canal.
-Branches of spinal nerves exit through spaces on both sides of your spine.
-These travel down to your shoulders and arms.
 In many cases neck pain is muscle related.
 Muscle tension, cramps and strains can all cause discomfort.
 Some muscles respond by becoming tense and overactive, while others respond by becoming inhibited and underactive.
 In either case, these muscles can develop trigger points.
 Trigger points are areas of congestion within the muscle where toxins accumulate.
 These toxins can irritate the nerve endings within the muscle and produce pain.
-This pain can occur in the muscle itself or can be referred pain (perceived in other areas of the body).
+This pain can occur in the muscle itself or can be referred pain (pain perceived in other areas of the body).

 The resulting muscle imbalance can place increased stress on the joint, aggravating the joint dysfunction that already exists.
 A muscle can also send abnormal neurological signals into the nervous system.
 This can then cause disruption of the ability of the nervous system to properly regulate muscles in other parts of the body, leading to the development of faulty movement patterns.
 Conservative treatment is designed at maximizing motion, improving flexibility and finally maximizing muscular coordination, endurance and strength.